ArmaKeoN/GMapsAzureIntegration/README.md

 This GitHub Actions workflow is scheduled to run daily at midnight UTC and can be triggered manually via workflow dispatch.
 It ensures that Google Maps API keys are rotated regularly for security reasons and updates Azure Key Vault with the new key.

+### Workflow Steps

+1. **Authentication**:
+    - Authenticate with Google Cloud using the provided JSON credentials.

+2. **Set up Cloud SDK**:
+    - Set up a specific version of the Google Cloud SDK to ensure compatibility and stability.

+3. **Retrieve Old API Key**:
+    - List the current Google Maps API keys and identify the key to be rotated.

+4. **Generate New API Key**:
+    - Create a new Google Maps API key and store it temporarily.

+5. **Store New API Key in Azure Key Vault**:
+    - Authenticate with Azure and update the Azure Key Vault with the new API key.

+6. **List All API Keys**:
+    - List all Google Maps API keys post-rotation for verification.

+7. **Delete Old API Key**:
+    - Delete the old API key from Google Cloud to maintain security.

 ### Tools and Technologies Used

 - **GitHub Actions**: Used for automating the workflow.